Ola-doyin/Foodie-App/README.md

 ---

 ### 💬 Sample Prompts Examples

-- “Show me all available soups”
+- “Show me all soups on the menu”
 - “Book a VIP table in Ikeja”
-- “Place order for Jollof Rice and Chicken Wings”
+- “How much is Jollof Rice and Chicken Wings”
-- “What are today’s specials at Yaba?”
 - “How much do I have in my wallet?”
+- “What was my last order?”

 ---

 ### 📄 License
 MIT License © Oladoyin Arewa

 Creator: Oladoyin Arewa

 👩‍🔬 Electrical Engineer | 🧠 AI/ML Enthusiast | 🌞 Solar Microgrid Researcher

 GitHub: @Ola-doyin

 ---

 ### 💖 Built with love by Oladoyin
 Have fun ordering from us!!